Sales Down in Challenging 2018 Environment

 - Toyota was market leader in December, followed by Mazda and Mitsubishi.
 Toyota led Mazda with a margin of 7,862 vehicle sales and 9.0 market share points.

-VFACTS monthly vehicle sales data is available at Midday on the 3rd working day after the end of every month.
+VFACTS monthly vehicle sales data is available at noon on the third working day after the end of every month.
 Select data and media releases on the sales results are available at www.fcai.com.au